mit-pdos/RVirt/README.md

 - [x] Address lingering bugs in boot process

 ### Functionality
-Additional features not needed for the correct virtualization of a single guest:
+In addition to being able to boot and run a single guest, RVirt also supports some features not needed for the correct virtualization of a single guest:

 - [x] multiple guests
 - [x] passthrough of virtio block and network devices
-- [ ] paravirtualized network devices backed by HiFive Unleashed's NIC
+- [ ] paravirtualized network devices backed by HiFive Unleashed's NIC *(in progress)*
 - [ ] multicore guests and inter-processor interrupts between them

 Other features not used by Linux / not supported by current platforms are unlikely to be implemented: